PxTools/pxtools.github.io/docs/PxWeb2/project/overview.md

 # Introduction to PxWeb 2
 PxWeb is an application for disseminating statistics in dynamic tables from an SQL or file-based database on the web.
-January 2024 - October 2025 Statistics Norway and Statistics Sweden had a common project to create a new user freindly interface based on PxWebApi 2 that was released In October 2025.
+January 2024 - October 2025 Statistics Norway and Statistics Sweden had a common project to create a new user friendly interface based on PxWebApi 2 that was released In October 2025.

 ## PxWeb demos
 The latest version of PxWeb2: [PxWeb 2](https://pxweb2.pages.dev/en/)